-The ego has taught us that saying “no” is rude, creates conflict, seems selfish, and makes us feel guilty and unloving for expressing ourselves in that manner.
-The ego has also programmed us to believe that saying “yes”, when you really mean no, should make us feel resentful, thus making us feel bad or weak-minded.
-And so as always, the ego’s solutions are, in one manner or another, judgmental, self-destructive and end up separating us from each other.
-Today, understanding the controlling mind games that the ego tries to play on us, let us instead of feeling the pressure to offer a response, say to the individual: “Let me get back to you on that.”
-This will give you the time you need to align with your truth, your loving nature.
+The ego has taught us that saying “no” to someone’s request is rude, creates conflict and seems selfish.
+This makes us feel guilty and unloving for saying “no.” The ego has also programmed us to believe that saying “yes,” when we actually mean no, should make us feel resentful.
+This then makes us feel bad or weak-minded.
+As always, the ego’s solutions are in one form or another judgmental, self-destructive and end up separating us from each other.
+Today, let us place the ego’s programming aside and if need be, say to the individual, “I will get back to you on that.”
+This statement will give you the time you need to align with your truth, your loving nature.
 Then you can ask your heart: “What is the most genuine and self-loving response I can offer?
 What response will bring me the most peace?”

 All glory to God.